-The Simon XT allows you to control which sensors are active at any given time.
-Table 4 below describes the arming levels that you can set from the control panel.
+The panel allows you to control which sensors are active at any given time.
+Table 4 below describes the five arming levels that you can set from the control panel.

-Leve I Function Description 0 Subdisarm If your system includes 24-hour protection sensors, you must subdisarm the panel before accessing these areas to avoid causing an alarm.
-Environmental sensors (such as smoke or carbon monoxide detectors) stay active at all times.
+Leve I Function Description 0 Subdisarm If your system includes 24-hour protection sensors on items such as gun or jewelry cases, you must subdisarm the panel before accessing these areas to avoid causing an alarm.
+Environmental sensors, such as smoke and carbon monoxide, stay active at all times.
 1 Disarm In this level, only 24-hour sensors are active.
-Environmental sensors (such as smoke or carbon monoxide detectors) stay active at all times.
-2 Arm door and window sensors (exterior) This level arms the door and window sensors, while leaving the interior motion sensors disarmed.
-3 Arm motion sensors (interior) This level arms the interior motion sensors, while leaving the exterior door and window sensors disarmed.
-4 Arm doors/windows and motion sensors This level arms all sensors.
+2 Arm door and window sensors-exterior This level arms the door and window sensors, while leaving the interior motion sensors disarmed.